What is it?

 Income-related Employment and Support Allowance is payable if you have not paid enough National Insurance contributions.
 Income-related Employment and Support Allowance has no time limit and can be claimed for as long as you meet the qualifying criteria.
 It can also top-up contribution-based Employment and Support Allowance.

 Can I get it?

 When you first make a claim for Employment and Support Allowance all you need to show is a medical certificate.
-However, after the 'assessment phase' of 13 weeks Employment and Support Allowance is only payable if you meet the 'Work Capability Assessment' rules.
+However, after the 'assessment phase' of around 13 weeks Employment and Support Allowance is only payable if you meet the 'Work Capability Assessment' rules.
 Most people are asked to go to a face to face assessment to see if they meet the criteria, this may be in a local health centre or if you have particular health needs an assessor may come to your home.
 For more information on this criteria see Employment and Support Allowance Criteria.

 For more details see ESA phase or ESA component.

 Your eligibility for contribution-based Employment and Support Allowance depends on if you paid enough National Insurance contributions when you were working.
 Your eligibility for income-related Employment and Support Allowance depends on your income and capital.